AI-Driven Automation: Everything You Need to Know

 5. Strategic enterprise impact

-Traditional automation offers incremental efficiency gains and cost savings but lacks transformative potential.
+Traditional automation: Offers incremental efficiency gains and limited cost savings.

 Key benefits of AI-driven automation for enterprises